MP for Bridgend

 Parliamentary Under-Secretary (Foreign, Commonwealth and Development Office)

 Chris Elmore is the Labour (Co-op) MP for Bridgend, first elected in 2016.
-He currently serves as Parliamentary Under-Secretary at the Foreign, Commonwealth and Development Office, a role he began in September 2025, and has previously held positions including a government whip and seats on Commons committees such as the Modernisation Committee and the Committee of Selection.
+He currently serves as Parliamentary Under-Secretary for the Foreign, Commonwealth and Development Office and has held a range of committee and whip roles in Parliament.
+His parliamentary career has included service on the Modernisation Committee and as Comptroller of the Household.

 Three miscellaneous financial interests have been declared.